0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 mysql>
 ```

 And we are in.
-Now let's exploirng the database and find if there is any useful information.
+Now let's explore the database and find if there is any useful information.

 ```bash
 mysql> show databases;